🏠 Home πŸ“° AI News πŸ› AI Tools πŸŽ“ Tutorials πŸ’Ό AI Careers β„Ή️ About

 How it worksYou ask, it answersYou set a goal, it works independently

-ActionsText onlyCan browse, click, write, send, book
+ActionsText generation onlyCan browse, click, write, send, book, search

-MemoryLimited to one conversationRemembers context across sessions
+MemoryLimited to one conversationRemembers context across sessions and tasks

 Multi-step tasksNeeds you to guide each stepFigures out steps on its own